bbli/filter-jump.nvim/README.md

     * Vim's normal mode `f` suffers from two main problems.
 First, often times one character is just too imprecise, which will means we have to traverse with `;` 2-4 times before reaching our destination.
     * Second, because the matching results are not highlighted, it is hard to know exactly how many times we have to press `;`.
 To continue with our computer science analogy, we are basically traversing at the speed of a linked list, where we are unable to "prefetch" the next memory segment(aka whether or not to change the character we are searching for or just keep spamming `;`) until we have arrived at the current node(aka match).

-Furthermore, the following plugins could not produce the behavior I wanted, for various [reasons](other_plugins.md):
+Furthermore, the following plugins could not produce the behavior I wanted, for various [reasons](other_plugins.md).

-And finally, because I wanted an excuse to write my first Vim plugin :).
+And finally, I wanted an excuse to write my first Vim plugin :).
 So perhaps the behavior I wanted could have been achieved through advanced configuration/hacking of the above plugins.

 ## Installation